nguyenhailong/nguyenhailong.github.io/_posts/2017-03-16-SAS snippet code.md

 tags: []
 ---
 Collection of small and re-usable source code for SAS

+Feel free to use it if you find it helpful.

 ## Count number of rows/observation in a table
 ```SAS
 /*define a macro function*/